How to Calculate the Moment of Inertia of a Beam Section

 (Second Moment of Area)

-Before finding the moment of inertia (or second moment of area) of a beam section, its centroid (or center of mass) must be known.
+Before we find the moment of inertia (or second moment of area) of a beam section, its centroid (or center of mass) must be known.
 For instance, if the moment of inertia of the section about its horizontal (XX) axis was required then the vertical (y) centroid would be needed first (Please view our Tutorial on how to calculate the Centroid of a Beam Section).

 Before we start, if you were looking for our Free Moment of Inertia Calculator please click the link to learn more.
 Consider the I-beam section below, which was also featured in our Centroid Tutorial.
 As shown below the section was split into 3 segments: